-3. Place the gear shift lever in neutral.
+4. Place the gear shift lever in neutral.

-The start-in-gear protection device prevents the engine from starting except when in neutral.
-Attach the engine stop switch lanyard to secure place on your clothing, or your arm or leg.
-Then install the lock plate on the other end of the lanyard into the engine stop switch.
+The start-in-gear protection device prevents engine from starting except when in neutral.
+Attach engine stop switch lanyard to secure place on your clothing, arm or leg.
+Attach lock tab, located on the other end lanyard, to the engine stop switch.